grafana/grafana/docs/sources/enterprise/white-labeling.md

 - Grafana edition
 - Grafana version with build number

-If you specify `footer_links` or `GF_WHITE_LABELING_FOOTER_LINKS` then all other default links are removed from the footer and only what is specified is included.
+If you specify `footer_links` or `GF_WHITE_LABELING_FOOTER_LINKS`, then all other default links are removed from the footer and only what is specified is included.